DallasNovakowski/DallasNovakowski/content/community-market-research-consulting/_index.md

 </div>

 <!-- How Socia Works -->
-# How Socia Works
+# How Socia is Different in the Canadian Insights, Research, and Strategy Consulting & Contracting Sector

-I believe that **the data analytics and insights industry is poised for disruption**—similar to the shift toward *Open Science* in academic research, where [scientific data, materials, and processes are made freely available to all](https://science.gc.ca/site/science/en/open-science).
-By making data and analysis procedures publicly available, scientists accelerate innovation and build knowledge that is both more robust and transparent.
+I believe that **the data analytics, market research, and business intelligence industries are poised for disruption**.
+Just like a move in the science world towards barrier-free access to data and methods makes knowledge accessible, we make our research processes more transparent so you can learn, adapt, and own your insights.

 I embrace these principles to ensure high-quality tools, processes, data, and insights are shared widely and responsibly, empowering organizations to make informed decisions with greater confidence and independence.